coco-serverless/coco-serverless/README.md

 inv operator.install-cc-runtime
 ```

+Then, you are ready to run one of the supported apps:
+* [Hello World!
+(Py)](./docs/helloworld_py.md) - simple HTTP server running in Python to test CoCo and Kata.

 ## Uninstall

 In order to uninstall components for debugging purposes, you may un-install the CoCo runtime, and then the operator as follows: